arunrawlani/MakeSchoolNotes/Make-School-Notes-master/README.md

+Author: Arun Rawlani
-This is the final project of the Make School Notes Swift Tutorial.
+This is the final project of the Make School Notes.
 This brief documentation gives an overview of the source code involved in building this project.

 #Classes and Frameworks provided as part of template project